 The course encompasses a variety of massage techniques and areas including

-The course is designed to be delivered over a one-year period on a full-time fast track basis requiring about 30-40 study per week, or on a part-time basis within two years.
-Most of the theory units will be delivered via our interactive virtual campus mode with the options of weekends or evenings practical training held at our Cockburn Central campus.
+The course is designed to be delivered over a one-year period on a full-time fast-track basis requiring about 30-40 study per week, or on a part-time basis within two years.
+Most of the theory units will be delivered via our interactive virtual campus mode and the practical training will be delivered in the student clinic.

-If you need any assistance for your study plan, please contact one of our course advisors.
+If you need any assistance with your study plan, please contact us on 08 94173553 or send us an Email to firstname.lastname@example.org.
 Students will be enrolled in the AIHFE subjects that are mapped against the unit of competencies of the nationally recognised qualification.

 For Full time fast-tracked schedule click here